Jude Vandelannoite

 Jude Vandelannoite (born 14 February 1973) is a retired Belgian football player.

 Playing career

 Vandelannoite began his playing career with K.S.V.
 Waregem and joined K.V.
 Kortrijk in 1998.
-He moved to Greece where he would play for Athinaikos F.C. in Alpha Ethniki before joining Kerkyra F.C. in 2001.
+He moved to Greece where he would play for Athinaikos in Alpha Ethniki before joining Kerkyra in 2001.
 Vandelannoite played several seasons for Kerkyra, helping the club earn promotion to the Alpha Ethniki, where he would make three appearances during the 2004-05 season.

 Personal

 Vandelannoite's brother, Jason is also a professional footballer.